IchikaZou/inari/README.md

 # inari
-My Gentoo overlay content ebuild from other overlay and mine(with help by people)
+My Gentoo overlay content ebuild from other overlay and mine(with help by other people)